WilcyWilson/Bash-Scripts/MultiWANManagerOpenWRT/README.md

 ![Installing SSH Client on Windows](MultiWAN.gif)

 ## MultiWAN Script
 So, this script notifies if one of the ISP is down in a multiple ISP connection setting.
-Also notifies when the an ISP is up from down status.
+Also notifies when the ISP is up from down status.